tests-always-included/wick/doc/bash-strict-mode.md

     # Option 1
     # Try to use it in a condition
     if grep -v "REMOVE" old-file.txt > new-file.txt; then
-        wick-debug "One or more lines were removed" else
+        wickDebug "One or more lines were removed" else
-        wick-debug "No lines were found"
+        wickDebug "No lines were found"
     fi